SalomePlatform/smesh/doc/salome/gui/SMESH/input/1d_meshing_hypo.rst

 	:align: center

 .. centered::
-	"Arithmetic Progression hypothesis - the size of mesh elements gradually increases"
+	Arithmetic Progression hypothesis - the size of mesh elements gradually increases

-**See Also** a sample TUI Script of a :ref:`tui_1d_arithmetic` operation.
+**See Also** a sample TUI Script of :ref:`Defining Arithmetic Progression and Geometric Progression hypothesis <tui_1d_arithmetic>` operation.

 .. _geometric_1d_anchor: